MicrosoftDocs/cpp-docs/docs/standard-library/system-clock-structure.md

 The `system_clock` is neither *monotonic* nor *steady*.

 A clock is *monotonic* if the value that is returned by a first call to `now()` is always less than or equal to the value that is returned by a subsequent call to `now()`.
-The `system_clock` is not monotonic because the system time can be adjusted without notice.
+The `system_clock` is not monotonic because the system time may be adjusted without notice.

 A clock is *steady* if it is *monotonic* and if the time between clock ticks is constant.
 Because the `system_clock` is not monotonic, it isn't steady, though the time between clock ticks is constant.
+You can only use a steady clock to take the time before an event, the time after an event, and reliably subtract them to get the duration of the event because the clock won't be adjusted during that time.

 ## Members